anggrayudi/SimpleStorage/README.md

 ## Request Storage Access

 Although user has granted read and write permissions during runtime, your app may still does not have full access to the storage, thus you cannot search, move and copy files.
+You can check whether you have the storage access via `SimpleStorage.hasStorageAccess()`.

-To enable full disk access, you need to open SAF and let user grant URI permissions for read and write access.
+To enable full storage access, you need to open SAF and let user grant URI permissions for read and write access.
 This library provides you an helper class named `SimpleStorage` to ease the request process:

 ```kotlin